rust-lang/reference/src/expressions.md

 `move` keyword before the initial `|`.

 A lambda expression denotes a function that maps a list of parameters (`ident_list`) onto the expression that follows the `ident_list`.
-The identifiers in the `ident_list` are the parameters to the function.
-If the parameters' types are not be specified, then the compiler infers them from context.
+The patterns in the `ident_list` are the parameters to the closure.
+If a parameter's types is not specified, then the compiler infers it from context.
 Each closure expression has a unique anonymous type.

 Lambda expressions are most useful when passing functions as arguments to other functions, as an abbreviation for defining and capturing a separate function.